Appointments & Services

 CAPS Provider Change Form

-Please click on this link to complete your provider change request:All surveys are submitted directly to the Director for review and then the transfer will be initiated.
+Students may wish to change therapists.
+If so, please complete the Provider Chagne Request Form to complete your provider change request:All surveys are submitted directly to the Assistant Director of Clinical Services and the Director for review and then the transfer will be initiated.
 The purpose of this feedback is for quality assurance of care and will not impact your access to CAPS services in any way.

 -